Frequently Asked Questions

 When should I declare my area of emphasis and how do I do this?

 You should declare your area of emphasis as soon as you have decided which one you plan to complete and no later than the end of your second year.
-Email the IDS advisor to declare your area or Emphasis.
+Instructions to declare you area of emphasis are available here.

 Where can I find housing in Guelph?
 (Graduate Students)